vricosti/rpi-source/README.md

 ### mcp2515a
-New implementation of the mcp251x driver with low latency/low IRQ in mind making use of asyncronous SPI
+New implementation of the mcp251x driver with low latency/low IRQ in mind making use of asynchronous SPI

 First install the CAN subsystem modules mentioned in the previous example.